hosseinzoda/vegabch/README.md

   NETWORK  (mainnet|testnet|regtest) [default: mainnet] Wallet's target network.

 FLAGS
+  --derivation-path=<value>  The derivation path for the hd wallet. default = m/44'/0'/0'
       --config=<value>       (required) A path to the config file.
-Depending on the command the config can be for a client,
-                    daemon or standalone setup.
+Depending on the command the config can be for a client, daemon or standalone setup.

 GLOBAL FLAGS
   --json  Format output as json.